 A door alarm and control system, as the name implies, is composed of two basic parts.

 First, your doors will be monitored with an electronic alarm system.
 Note that this is not the same as a home security system - some of them are now DIY stand alone door alarms.
 While you may or may not use some elements like a loud alarm bell and siren, the key objective here is a fast front door alarm sent to your central office (or other security command center), or a door alarm phone notification, or email notifications, or even phone call alerts.

 With a door access control system in place, you'll be alerted whenever a remote door is opened without proper authentication or at a specific time of the day or week.
 You can also set up your door alarm management system to directly alert the police or your own Security teams.

-Authentication brings me to the second key component of the system: electronic door control.
+Authentication brings us to the second key component of the system: electronic door control.
 While monitoring door alarms is nice, an electronic door control alarm system is a good step to you can make toward maintaining security at your remote buildings.

 Physical metal keys are outdated.
-Keys can be copied.
+Keys can be easily copied.
 Keys can be given away.
 Keys can be lost.

 Keys may be used at any time of the day or night, regardless of how bad access in the wee hours of the morning might seem.